mehulagg/gitlab/doc/development/product_analytics/usage_ping.md

    start_date: Date.current.beginning_of_week, end_date: Date.current.end_of_week)
    ```

-Recommendations:
+##### Recommendations:

+- Event aggregation should be a weekly.
 - Key should expire in 29 days for daily and 42 days for weekly.
-- If possible, data granularity should be a week.
-For example a key could be composed from the
-  metric's name and week of the year, `2020-33-{metric_name}`.
 - Use a [feature flag](../../operations/feature_flags.md) to have a control over the impact when
   adding new metrics.
+- Feature flag should be default enabled false when events are:
+   - triggered automatically by another service.
+   - triggered using `UsageData` API.
+   - there are added, more than 10 events, in one change.

 ##### Enable/Disable Redis HLL tracking